-Even though the Kadjar shares its chassis with the Nissan Qashqai and is roughly the same size, the Renault actually has considerably more boot space than its counterpart, thanks to some clever engineering.
+Even though the Kadjar shares its chassis with the last-generation Nissan Qashqai and is roughly the same size, the Renault actually has considerably more boot space than its counterpart, thanks to some clever engineering.
 The rear overhang (the area of bodywork that sticks out behind the rear wheels) is larger on the Kadjar than on the Qashqai.
 Headroom is a bit tight, but the SUV has plenty of storage spaces.

 Renault Kadjar interior space & storage

 Rear-seat passengers, although mostly well catered for, probably get the worst deal in the Kadjar.
 Tall adults suffer the brunt of it, because headroom isn’t exactly generous.
 The panoramic sunroof further reduces space, as its blind mechanism needs space to operate.
 Rear legroom is good, but back-seat passengers in a Mazda CX-5 have more space to stretch out.

 The Kadjar is full of little nooks and crannies to store your items.
 There are no stand-out features or clever stowage spaces of note, but together the cubbies provide a combined 30 litres of capacity.
 However, the door bins are pretty narrow, so big bottles will have to be stored elsewhere.

 The stretched rear of the Kadjar compared with that of its Qashqai sister car means its boot is 42 litres larger than the Nissan’s.
 That may not sound like a huge difference, but the 472 litres of space on offer is enough to cram in loads of your stuff.
 The Kia Sportage and Hyundai Tucson both offer more luggage room, at 503 and 620 litres respectively.